curious-pm/AzureImageGeneration/readme.md

 ## Join the Community

-For more insights and discussions, join Curious PM at [https://curious.pm](https://curious.pm) to connect, share, and learn with others.
+For more insights and discussions, join Curious PM at [Curious PM](https://curious.pm) to connect, share, and learn with others.

 # OpenAi DALL-E 3 Image Generation